-In 1994, Jen’s Dad Peter was awarded the OBE, and in 1997 the charity joined forces with other patient groups across Europe to form EURORDIS to advocate for the establishment of the Orphan Drug Regulation, which finally passed into European Law in 1999.
+In 1994, Jen’s dad, Peter, was awarded an OBE, and in 1997, the charity joined forces with other patient groups across Europe to form EURORDIS to advocate for the establishment of the Orphan Drug Regulation, which finally passed into European Law in 1999.

 Today, Metabolic Support UK is the leading umbrella patient organisation for all Inherited Metabolic Disorders.
 The aims of the charity remain as true today as in 1981, whilst evolving with the changing landscape of the rare disease community.

 The compassionate and dedicated team work hard to:

 - Provide patients and families with bespoke support tailored to their needs at all life stages; from point of diagnosis through to young people’s transition into adulthood and beyond.

 - Connect families worldwide to reduce isolation and enable them to share experiences.